Return-To-The-Roots/s25client/README.md

 - licurl-dev (in libcurl4-openssl-dev)
 - libbz2-dev
 - libminiupnpc-dev (linux)
-- liblua5.2-dev (linux, i.e from contrib)
+- liblua5.2-dev (linux, i.e from external)
 Most of them can be installed with the package manager.

 ### Prerequisite MacOSX: